Rusoro Mining (CVE:RML) Stock Price Down 15.5% – What’s Next?

-In other news, Director Anthony John Beruschi sold 75,000 shares of the stock in a transaction on Wednesday, March 12th.
-The shares were sold at an average price of C$0.99, for a total value of C$74,250.00.
-29.16% of the stock is currently owned by company insiders.
+In other Rusoro Mining news, Director Anthony John Beruschi sold 75,000 shares of the stock in a transaction dated Wednesday, March 12th.
+The shares were sold at an average price of C$0.99, for a total transaction of C$74,250.00.
+In the last ninety days, insiders sold 102,100 shares of company stock valued at $102,434.
+29.16% of the stock is currently owned by insiders.

 Rusoro Mining Ltd. engages in the acquisition, exploration, development, and operation of gold mineral properties in Venezuela.
 It primarily holds 95% interests in the Choco 10 mine; and 50% interest in the Isidora mine located in the El Callao district in south-eastern Venezuela.
 The company was formerly known as Newton Ventures Inc and changed its name to Rusoro Mining Ltd.